turboflakes/crunch/README.md

                                              with this flag active 'crunch rewards' will not send messages/notifications about claimed or unclaimed staking rewards to any public 'Crunch Bot' room) -h, --help                               Prints help information
+        --short                              Display only essential information (e.g. with this flag active 'crunch rewards' will only send essential messages/notifications about claimed rewards)
     -V, --version                            Prints version information

 OPTIONS: